Cesar-Barbosa/labseqapi/README.md

 ## Hypothesis handling:

-Regarding user input: Considering that the user can enter any value in the GET endpoint /labseq/{n}, I formulated a hypothesis that the user enters a negative value.
-There is a check implemented for this possibility, whereby the user will be informed that the value is invalid.
+User Input: Anticipating that the user can enter any value in the GET /labseq/{n} endpoint, I added a validation for negative values.
+In case of entering a negative value, the system will notify the user about the invalidity of the input.

-I introduced a caching system to optimize subsequent calculations, I verified that the values do not change so storing them for quick reuse is effective and does not introduce errors.
+Optimization with Cache: I implemented a caching system to improve the efficiency of the calculations.
+I found that the resulting values do not vary, making caching an effective strategy without risk of errors.

-As for security we have spring.security.user.name and spring.security.user.password, it is an authentication model that can be implemented but for testing purposes it is in /labseqapi/src/main/resources/application.properties.
+Security: As far as security is concerned, we have the spring.security.user.name and spring.security.user.password settings for authentication.
+Although they are only and exclusively for testing purposes, and under no condition are they used in other environments than the testing one; they are located in /labseqapi/src/main/resources/application.properties.
+Additionally, I implemented CORS configurations for access control.

-In the documentation Swagger has been included for visual and interactive interface so that end users or developers can interact with the API.
+Documentation: I integrated Swagger, providing a visual and interactive interface, making it easier for both users and developers to interact with the API.

-Question validated:
-In the API response there is an issue of a response to very large integers that cannot be represented by a standard integer data type.
-In the context of the code, there should be concern about very deep calls in the calculate function in the LabseqService class due to the recursive nature of the function.

-Tests to check assumptions have also been included to cover scenarios.
+Problems Identified: In the API response, I identified a limitation in representing very large integers.
+Also, due to the recursive nature of the calculation method in LabseqService, there is the potential for excessively deep calls, requiring attention.
+For this reason I implemented an error handling for large numbers.

+Testing: To ensure the robustness of the system, I implemented tests covering various scenarios and validating the set assumptions.
+Unit tests, exception tests, performance tests and integration tests were performed.

 ##Swagger Documentation